hamed-tgh/Breast_Anomally_Detection_on_CBIS-DDSM/README.md

 # Dataset:

 The CBIS-DDSM is a curated and standardized subset of the original DDSM database, which contains 2,620 mammography studies with normal, benign, and malignant cases verified by pathology.
 Unlike the original DDSM, CBIS-DDSM provides decompressed images in DICOM format, updated ROI segmentations, bounding boxes, and detailed pathological diagnoses, making it more suitable for training and evaluating CADx and CADe systems.
 Its creation addresses key limitations of earlier datasets, such as outdated compression formats, imprecise annotations, and inconsistent use by researchers, which made replication and comparison of results difficult.
-By offering a well-curated and accessible dataset, CBIS-DDSM supports the development of reliable decision support systems for mammography research.
+By offering a well-curated and accessible dataset, CBIS-DDSM supports the development of reliable decision support systems for mammography research. you can download the dataset with the [link](https://www.cancerimagingarchive.net/collection/cbis-ddsm/#:~:text=This%20CBIS%2DDDSM%20(Curated%20Breast,cases%20with%20verified%20pathology%20information.)

+# Requirements:
+1) Torch
+2) Numpy
+3) Pandas
+4) Opencv-python
+5) Torchvision
+6) logging

 # Pre-Process